Sewer Smell in House in Walnut Creek, CA

 Sewer Line Services in Walnut Creek, Contra Costa County typically costs $300–$12,000.
 Camera inspection $200–$500; repair $1,000–$5,000; replacement $5,000–$12,000.
 Contact us about available utility rebates in the Walnut Creek area.
 Call (916) 476-7689 for a free, no-obligation quote.

 Walnut Creek is characterized by upscale suburb with mid-century to modern homes and condos.
-While newer homes have modern PEX or copper plumbing, connections, fixtures, and water heaters still require maintenance and eventually replacement.
+Older homes often have aging pipes that corrode over time, leading to low water pressure, discolored water, and increased leak risk.
+PEX repiping is a popular upgrade for these homes.
 Our contractors are familiar with the specific challenges and building codes in Contra Costa County.

 The most common cause is a dried P-trap in a rarely used fixture.
 Run water in the sink, tub, and floor drain for 30 seconds each.
 If the smell persists, the toilet wax ring may be compromised, or the vent pipe on the roof may be cracked or blocked.